osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Parent/Child Asset Links
 ------------------------

-Parent/Child relationship between assets presented in PI System as child AF element attached to a top level or any other sub-tree AF element parent.
+Parent/Child relationship between assets presented in PI System as child Asset Framework element attached to a top level or any other sub-tree Asset Framework element parent.
 For this type of the link, source and target properties have the following keywords: